SE-fka/RestAPI/README.md

-# SCATE A DJANGO API WITH DJANGO REST FRAMEWORK
+# CATE A DJANGO API WITH DJANGO REST FRAMEWORK
 [Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.

 ## Requirements